davekinkead/abject/README.md

 Abject Orientated Programming (Abject-O) is a set of best practices developed by [Greg Jorgensen](http://typicalprogrammer.com/abject-oriented/) that promotes code reuse and ensures programmers are producing code that can be used in production for a long time.

 For too long, the beauty of ruby has been sullied by the misguided follies of Gamma & his cronies.
-Abject rectifies this by finally bringing Abject-O to ruby.
+Abject rectifies this by finally bringing Abject-O to Ruby is a snapply DSL.

 ## Installation